pattonsgirl/CEG2350/Labs/Lab10/README.md

 ## Part 2 - [Compiling](https://xkcd.com/303/)

-It is expected that you are using your AWS instance or a Linux based system where you have cloned your repository to complete the command taskings.
+Use your AWS instance.

 **Useful Commands: `gcc`, `g++`, `wget`**

 1. Select from either [TODO-C](TODO-C) or [TODO-CPP](TODO-CPP).
 Download the files in the folder to the `Lab10` folder in your repository folder.  `add`, `commit` and `push` the source code files.
+2. Install the C / C++ compiler on your AWS instance.
-2. Install and verify the installation of the C / C++ compiler on your AWS instance.
+3. Verify the installation of the C / C++ compiler on your AWS instance.
+   - It is recommended to query for the version of the program to validate installation.
-3. Using your AWS instance, compile the source code into an executable program.
+4. Using your AWS instance, compile the source code into an executable program.
-4. Using your AWS instance, run the executable program.
+5. Using your AWS instance, run the executable program.

 Resources:
 - [Scaler - Compilation Process in C](https://www.scaler.com/topics/c/compilation-process-in-c/)